 Palo Verde National Park

-Palo Verde National Park is one of the most important parks in the country since it contains an endangered ecosystem in Central America, the tropical dry forest which is home to thousands of birds and various wildlife.
+Palo Verde National Park is one of the most important parks in the country since it contains an endangered ecosystem in Central America, the tropical dry forest.
+This forest is home to thousands of birds and other wildlife.
 Take a boat ride down the Rio Tempisque to see crocodiles, birds, iguanas, frogs and monkeys and the 15 different kinds of habitats.

 Diamante Adventure Park

 Want some adventure for your trip?
 Go ziplining!
-Diamante Eco Adventure Park is only a 40 minute drive from Playas del Coco and it has one of the best canopy tours in Costa Rica, including a 1+ kilometer superman zipline with an ocean view!
+Diamante Eco Adventure Park (get 10% off in the link) is only a 30 minute drive from Playas del Coco and it has one of the best canopy tours in Costa Rica, including a 1+ kilometer superman zipline with an ocean view!

 This is also one of the best things to do at the Riu Guanacaste Hotel since it is literally right next to it.